ssfsx17/sky-islands/readable.md

 The **Skills** and **Skill Groups** themselves are described in much more detail in [Chapter 4: Character Skills](#character-skills).

+## Personal Items

+You start with any personal items which help explain all of the above.
+They do not enhance stats or skills, they merely serve as possible ways in which you express those.

 ## Combat Gear

 You start with **Item Level** 1 combat gear for all of your starting